Four Disadvantages of Online Mock Trials

 Fewer Participants in Discussion Groups

 It is more difficult for participants to focus on presentations and to complete online questionnaires while they are not participating in-person.
 Before the pandemic hit, we did not recommend conducting an online mock trial exercise of longer than four hours.
 However, we’ve concluded, from our recent projects, that longer online mock trials still provide quality feedback on key case issues and presentation style.
-Still, we don’t recommend going for more than six hours in a single day.
+Still, we don’t recommend going for more than eight hours in a single day.

 More Difficult to Assess Non-Verbal Communication Cues

 It is often more difficult to assess participants’ engagement and comprehension when they are not in the same room.
 Encouraging online mock jurors to use the chat function in the online platform provides an opportunity for mock jurors to express their views, but some non-verbal cues may be missed during online mock trials.
+Together with our online technology panel providers, we work to ensure that participants are paying attention during the online research exercise.
+This monitoring is very similar to what is done during in-person research exercises.

 The screening and online surveys completed by participants prior to our research exercises reveal those mock jurors who have connections parties or potential witnesses.
 Participants are not allowed to complete our online surveys unless they provide an assurance of confidentiality.
 Participants show us their driver’s license at the beginning of the research to confirm their identity, and their eligibility as jurors.
 However, as is true with in-person research, some participants may be tempted to reveal the substance of the case to others.
 While we take steps to minimize this at every stage of our research, attorneys should be aware of this risk.